Windsurf (Now Devin Desktop): 30 Minutes to a Working AI-Coding Loop

 FAQ

 • Is Windsurf better than Cursor?: Different tradeoffs.
-Windsurf’s agent loop feels tighter for mechanical multi-file work; Cursor wins on community, extensions, and rule ecosystem.
-Try both for a week before picking.
+Windsurf’s agent loop feels tighter for mechanical multi-file work, and SWE-1.6 calls are free; Cursor wins on community, extensions, and rule ecosystem.
+Both are $20/mo for Pro — try each for a week before picking.

-• Does Windsurf work offline?: No — the agent calls remote models.
-Inline completion has limited local heuristics but Cascade needs network.
+• Does Windsurf work offline?: No. The agent calls remote models.
+Inline completion has limited local heuristics, but Cascade / Devin Local needs network access.

-• Can I use my own API key?: Yes via BYO-key settings; you bypass Codeium quotas but still pay your provider.
+• Can I use my own API key?: Yes, via BYO-key (BYOK) settings.
+You bypass the included quotas but pay your provider directly.

-• Why are my edits being reverted between turns?: Cascade sometimes re-reads a file and overwrites unsaved changes.
+• Why are my edits being reverted between turns?: The agent sometimes re-reads a file and overwrites unsaved changes.
 Save before continuing the conversation, or use the file-by-file accept flow.

 Tags: #AI coding #Tutorial #Windsurf